epfl-sdf/openid_cli_hello_world/doc.md

 ## Registering manually the user
 Go to the sidebar: Users>add Person

 Fill in the fields and remember the username and the password (necessary for basic authentication).
-Click add to add user.
+Click "add" to add user.

 ## Configuring JSON
 Go to your open_client_id folder, (cd open_client...), then open the file "settings.json".